cloudposse/docs/content/documentation/getting-started.md

 ## Optimization

-Inevitably as your adopton of Kubernetes grows, so will the need to optimize it's performance.
+Inevitably, at some point comes the time when you will need to optimize performance.
 We've documented some of the best ways to get started.

 * [Scale Cluster Horizontally]({{< relref "kubernetes-optimization/scale-cluster-horizontally.md" >}}) - Scale Kubernetes cluster horizontally by adding nodes
 * [Scale Cluster Vertically]({{< relref "kubernetes-optimization/scale-cluster-vertically.md" >}}) - Scale Kubernetes cluster vertically by using different types of EC2 instances